grantzeng/back-in-blackout/journal.md

 ### 2:42pm

 Currently the network nodes have access to their local topology.
 Can we write a basic packet communication system?

+### 3:48pm

+Communicable entities in range
+ -

+### 4:39pm

+Things to do:
+- `communicableEntitiesInRange` - you have to implement some kind of distributed dfs or bfs which is quite interesting (how do you prevent cycles, how do you handle visited transitions etc. - the problem with `visited` is that it's all very well on one computer because it works as a global thing...the question is how to distribute this);

+- for packet sending - maybe implement some kind of routing table

+I think we only need two levels of abstraction in the packet
+    - metadata for end-to-end transmission (basically like application layer abstraction)
+    - variables for hop transmissions with relays. (basically just transport layer)

+### 5:08pm: distributed BFS
+The simple way would actually be to mark the nodes as visited, but I only want to have two functions `discover` and `discoverReply` and make no modifications to the graph to be in keeping with the distributed flavour of the whole assignment